pratikunterwegs/gooseFamsizeGermany/texts/misc/Labels.md

-# Fig.1 Datamap

-(a) Wintering grounds of greater white-fronted geese *Anser a. albifrons* in the with sites (circles, *n* = 64) where 51,037 successful families within 1,884 flocks were recorded.
-Triangles mark 21 splits seen in 13 GPS tracked families.
-Area shaded grey bounds 10,635 observations of marked geese.
-Data were collected from 2000 - 2016.
-(b) Breeding grounds (ellipse) with Kolguyev Island (dot) and rough migration route (arrow) to wintering area (rectangle).
+*a.* Wintering grounds of greater white-fronted geese *Anser a. albifrons* in the Netherlands and northern Germany, with 65 sites (dots) where 51,037 successful families in 1,884 flocks were recorded.
+21 splits (diamonds) were observed in 13 GPS tracked families.
+Shaded area bounds 10,635 observations of marked geese.
+Data were collected from 2000 - 2017. *b.* Breeding grounds (ellipse) with Kolguyev Island (dot) and rough migration route (arrow) to wintering area (rectangle).

 # Fig.2 Distance ~ family size